Ingiros/bip39-validator/README.md

 Right now this is a solo educational + practical project.
 Later I may consider opening it for collaboration.

+## 🧾 License

+This project is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You may view and study this code for personal or educational purposes,
+but you may **not** use it commercially or distribute modified versions without permission.

 ---

 💬 *This project is part of my deep dive into cryptography, systems programming, and secure wallet recovery.
 Stay tuned — it’s only the beginning.*